alanwilter/GenEditID/planning.md

 - plots only against a specific project
 - plot growth curves
 - plot protein against growth slopes - add smoothing to the calculation of the slope
-- show the right clone by giving a score and displaying on a plate view (red/green)
+- show the right clone by giving a score and displaying on a plate view (red/green) using the plate layout project from github https://github.com/crukci-bioinformatics/PlateLayout
   - allele frequency - filtering, threshold 0.15 and then take into account for calculating score
   - weight down the ones with off-target
   - real mutation